yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 ## Schedule

-Planning phase (6 weeks from 9/18 to 10/30): Setup the environment and get familiar with the algorithm
+Planning phase (6 weeks from 9/18 to 10/30): Think up presentation, then set up the environment and get familiar with the algorithm

-Week 1 (10/30): Implement the algorithm with C++
+Week 1 (10/30): Write pytest, make file and implement the algorithm with C++

-Week 2 (11/6): Make python wrappers for C++ with pybind
+Week 2 (11/6): continously implement the algorithm with C++ and make python wrappers for C++ with pybind

-Week 3 (11/13): Finish C++, and start creating the interactive map in python
+Week 3 (11/13): Finish C++, and start creating the interactive GUI in python

-Week 4 (11/20): Implement features of the interactive map
+Week 4 (11/20): Implement features of the interactive GUI

 Week 5 (11/27): Test all features with pytest